vcuspinera/vcuspinera.github.io/_pages/cv.md

 Personal Interests
 =======
 * **Social**.
 Interested to approach to different communities, promoting cultural exchange through the self-exposure to foreign or different customs and traditions, ideas and experiences.
 * **Hobbies**.
 Enjoy cooking through practice and experimentation, elaborating both traditional dishes and creative cuisine.
+Love to Swimm.
+Like exploring diverse datasets and doing visualizations Interested in the intersection of Art and Economics.